robfatland/nexus/python/jupyter.md

 # jupyter

-The main purpose here is to provide notes on common useful tasks from within Jupyter notebook cells.
-However first we have an intermezzo on cyberinfrastructure: Building Jupyter Hubs.
+Below are notes on useful tasks from within a Jupyter notebook.
+The follow an intermezzo on building a Littlest Jupyter Hub.
+This is a Jupyter Lab / Notebook server replicated several times for multiple users on a single machine.

 ## Notes on the Littlest Jupyter Hub